yuichiro-naito/bmd/README.md

 	This macro takes one file path to include another configurations.
 A file path can contain '*' and '?' literals for pattern matting. '.include' macro can not be written in sections, must be written outside of section.
+	This macro is allowed to use in a file which root privileged user owns.

 ### Variables